If You Want To Make A Difference

 Those who had the pleasure of watching Benny Goodman at work saw a rather ordinary looking man in rimless glasses and a conservative business suit; but they also saw a human being who could play the clarinet like no one before or since.
 This made Benny Goodman a unique individual.

-Other Americans who have stood out from the flock include Joe DiMaggio, Clarence Darrow, Beverly Sills, Ernest Hemingway and Jonas Salk.
+Darrow, Beverly Sills, Ernest Hemingway and Jonas Salk.
 They, like Benny Goodman were recognized and honored for no other reason than excellence.

 It is doing something better than other people that makes us unique.
 Yet a surprising number of people still see individuality as a surface thing.
 They wear garish clothes, dye their hair strange colors and decorate their skin with tattoos to make some kind of social statement.
 They believe that mediocrity will somehow gain new credentials from exterior cosmetics.
 But an ordinary guy who has dyed his hair purple or orange is nothing more than the same person with a funny-looking head.